Stimulus Check: Will GOP Counteroffer Affect Biden's $1.9 Trillion Relief Package?

 Democrats control the presidency and both houses of Congress.
 As Bernie Sanders, an Independent from Vermont who tends to swing left, noted, they have the votes to proceed without Republicans.
 So why would the proposed stimulus package have to change at all?

-“The president has been clear, since long before he came into office, that he is open to engaging with both Democrats and Republicans in Congress about their ideas, and this is an example of doing exactly that,” according to White House press secretary Jen Psaki.
+“The president has been clear, since long before he came into office, that he is open to engaging with both Democrats and Republicans in Congress about their ideas, and this is an example of doing exactly that,” according to White House press secretary Jen Psaki before the meeting.
 “What this meeting is not is a forum for the president to make or accept an offer.”

+Biden also made his position clear via Twitter in the leadup to the meeting.

+Hardworking Americans need help and they need it now.
+That’s why I’m calling on Congress to immediately pass my American Rescue Plan that will deliver direct relief, extend unemployment insurance, help folks put food on the table and keep a roof over their heads, and more.

 >>READ: Stimulus Check Latest: Parents Could Receive Monthly Payments With Expanded Child Tax Credit